sorenlind/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?
 ### Calculating the daily pattern
-Since we have data in 5-minute intervals for several days, it makes sence to calculte the daily activity pattern.
+Since we have data in 5-minute intervals for several days, it makes sense to calculte the daily activity pattern.
 This is our next task.
-For each 5 minute interval we will calculate the average over all the days.
-Again `dplyr` comes to our rescue: we can easily group the data by 5-minute interval and the calculate the average step count for each group:
+For each 5-minute interval, we will calculate the average over all the days.
+Again `dplyr` comes to our rescue: we can easily group the data by 5-minute interval and then calculate the average step count for each group:

 ```r